shreyshrey/ml-code-analysis-tool/README.md

 ### How it works
 This tool uses the open-source language model (`qwen2.5-coder:7b`) to locally run on your machine via Ollama.
 It is designed with following principles in mind:
-- Standard hardware - by using quantized model, this tool is deigned to be responsive on develoepr laptops and desktops, without requiring a high-end GPU.
+- Standard hardware - by using quantized model, this tool is deigned to be responsive on developer laptops and desktops, without requiring a high-end GPU.
 - Private and secure - code will never to sent to third-party API.
-- Language aggnostic - caters to major languages, it detect the programming language from the file extension and uses the approatie testing frame.
+- Language agnostic - caters to major languages, it detect the programming language from the file extension and uses the appropriate testing frame.

 ### Prerequisties
-- Before you beging, please make sure you have the following software installed on your system:
+- Before you begin, please make sure you have the following software installed on your system:
 1. Python: version 3.8 or newer
 2. Ollama: tool that allows you to run the LLM locally on your machine.
 Download from https://ollama.com